apache/flink/docs/dev/table/connect.md

   ...
 ) WITH (
   'format.type' = 'json',                   -- required: specify the format type
-  'format.fail-on-missing-field' = 'true'   -- optional: flag whether to fail if a field is missing or not,
+  'format.fail-on-missing-field' = 'true',  -- optional: flag whether to fail if a field is missing or not,
-                                            -- 'false' by default
+                                            -- 'false' by default 'format.ignore-parse-errors' = 'true'     -- optional: skip records with parse error instead of failing by default

   -- deprecated: define the schema explicitly using JSON schema which parses to DECIMAL and TIMESTAMP.
   'format.json-schema' =